 Here is a beautiful, natural eared brindle.
 They have a fawn base with black stripes to be show marked.
 They also can come with or without the masking gene!
 Black masks are preferred.
 This boy is the sire to the fawn bitch on the right.
 Technically though, brindle is not a color but a pattern.
 The pattern is in the stripes!
 Great Danes can come in stripes of different colors.
 Most commonly you can see blue brindles, but occasionally there have been reports of chocolate brindles.
 This means the color of the stripes is not black but blue or chocolate.

 I absolutely love the look of this brindle bitch puppy.
 She has the prerequisite fawn background (although it is a more reddish color than the paler fawns) but her stripes are not evenly placed and she has very few stripes.
 This is not "ideal" but it is absolutely gorgeous.
 She also has 2 copies of the masking gene, as you can tell from her deep dark mask.

-Here is Nee, he is an onyx or "reverse" brindle.
-(Thanks Ang!)
+Here is Louie, he is an onyx or "reverse" brindle.
 They are still technically a brindle, but they appear to have a black base with fawn stripes.
 Again, this is why brindle is a PATTERN and NOT a color.
 Confused yet?
 I hope not!
 Stick with me.
 They are not "ideal" but they are preferred by some.

 Black is another STANDARD color.
 In the color standard there are 3 different "kinds" of blacks.
 Blacks that have fawn/brindle backgrounds, blacks that have blue backgrounds, AND blacks that have harlequin backgrounds.
 It is desirable in the standard to keep each black with it's background separate from the other colors.
 Again, this is a recommendation through the Great Dane Club of America.